gema-arta/heiwa/docs/poc/4-Final_System.md

 MANM_MDOC=mandoc_mdoc
 # Fix utf-8 locale on musl.
 UTF8_LOCALE="C.UTF-8"
+# Use symlink instead of hardlink.
+LN="ln -sf"
 # Don't use less.
 HAVE_LESS_T=0
 # Build catman(8) which is disabled by default.